fadikallel/AI4T/README.md

   ### 4. Post pruning data augmentation:
   The margin pruning will save a `.txt` file with the selected samples.
 You can use it as a metadata to augment the data for this step if you did not augment it before.
-When you have the augmented features, run:
+When you have the selected and augmented features, run:
       ```
       run_logReg_deepfake_detection_WAugm_margin_pruning.py
       ```